-Prerequisite: ITEP-Freshman Option students only.
+Prerequisite: ITEP Freshman option students only.
 Recommended Corequisite: LRS 100F.
-Introduces first-time freshman students to University culture and expectations and to field work methodology in elementary education.
-Students focus primarily on themselves as management; diversity; information competence; introduction to technology; university literacy; campus-specific resources and services; and an introduction to field work methodology.
-Includes 15 hours of guided field experience in elementary-school classrooms.
+Introduces first-time freshman students to university culture and expectations and to fieldwork methodology in elementary education.
+Students focus primarily on themselves as learners with a secondary focus on children as learners.
+Topics: how students learn; time management; diversity; information competence; introduction to technology; university literacy; campus-specific resources and services; and an introduction to fieldwork methodology.
+1 hour of lecture and 2 hours of guided field experience in elementary school classrooms per week.

 LRS 150/F. Liberal Studies and Anthropology and Field Study (2/1)